shempignon/phpstorm-workshop/README.md

 Configuring the directories can greatly increase indexing performance.

-If you project follows PSR-0/4, PhpStorm will prompt you with the following:
+If your project follows PSR-0/4, PhpStorm will prompt you with the following:

 ![DETECT_PSR](./images/detect_psr.png)